Kris-Nale314/note-summarizer/README.md

 ---

-> *"The single biggest problem in communication is the illusion that it has taken place."* — George Bernard Shaw
+> "The art of communication is the language of leadership." — James Humes

-Hopefully with SuperScript, your team's communication won't just be an illusion! 🎭✨
+Made with ❤️ to save you time and capture what matters